 Despite this, YouTube is still attempting to create a more musical focus on their website.
 The beauty of this is that if you don’t want to pay, you still get access to all the music available on YouTube.

 Firstly, they both cost.
 Even though this is important for paying artists, it already limits the scope of the audience.

 Secondly, the variety of music platforms means audiences tend to have a favourite, potentially meaning they don’t have access to the platform you distribute with.

 YouTube, on the other hand, has none of these issues.

 The wider services of YouTube are free of charge meaning they are available to everyone despite their financial situation.
 This means the site is available to everyone, as long as you have a phone or laptop.

 2020 saw the YouTube community grow to 2.3 billion, which is nearly a third of the world!
-Having the opportunity to distribute your music to all these people is invaluable and should be taken advantage of.
+Having the opportunity to market and distribute your music to all these people is invaluable and should be taken advantage of.